nikhil-dewangan/new-demo/README.md

 </h2>
 )
 }
+[Array join property is the most use full function for using , - _ these types of activity]

 1. Stateless: The server doesn't need to keep a session store as the JWT itself contains the user state.
 2. Scalable: Easier to scale across servers because no session information is stored on the server.